 James M. Jasper is a Professor of Sociology at the Graduate Center of the City University of New York.
-He is the author of Protest: A Cultural Introduction to Social Movements and The Art of Moral Protest: Culture, Biography, and Creativity in Social Movements.
+He is an expert in culture and politics and is the author of Protest: A Cultural Introduction to Social Movements.

 Todd Wolfson is a Professor of Journalism and Media Studies and the Digital Media Coordinator for the MCIS Program at Rutgers University.
-He is the author of Digital Rebellion: The Birth of the Cyber Left.
+He is an expert in new media and social movements and is the author of Digital Rebellion: The Birth of the Cyber Left.

 Anita Lacey is a former Associate Professor of Politics and International Relations at the University of Auckland.
-She is the co-author of Governing the Poor: Exercises of Poverty Reduction, Practices of Global Aid.
+She is an expert in post-development and poverty reduction and is the co-author of Governing the Poor: Exercises of Poverty Reduction, Practices of Global Aid.

 This interview was originally aired on the Scholars’ Circle.
 To access our archive of episodes and download this interview click here.

 The Scholars’ Circle is our radio show that is broadcast weekly in ten US cities and available via podcast and/or transcript on our website.
 It brings together scholars’ from across various disciplines to discuss current issues in their chosen fields and various research that is taking place.
 For more click here.